louisbreteau/segment-docs/src/protocols/schema.md

 {% include content/plan-grid.md name="protocols" %}

 Segment Business plan customers can use Schema Controls to manage which events are allowed to pass through Segment and on to Destinations.
-These filters are a first-line defense to help you protect the integrity of your data, and the decisions made with it.
+These filters are a first-line defence to help you protect the integrity of your data, and the decisions made with it.

 ## Event filters